 While our rigorous checking does make more severe bugs extremely rare, they are still possible.
 A "critical bug" is one in which there is a possibility of an incorrect result that is unconservative and not blatantly obvious being presented.
 Examples of situations considered critical might be data incorrectly copied from a manufacturer's catalog, or buckling checks somehow not being performed on a slender section.
 As this type of error could potentially affect the safety of designs, we take significant steps to address these as quickly and transparently as possible, and we commit to you that:

 - The moment we become aware of a critical bug, we will stop all current work and focus all our resources on fixing the bug.

 - The calculator will be immediately reverted to an earlier correct version and/or set as "Beta" to alert users that it should not be used for final designs at this time.

-- Every user with an offending calculation will be notified directly within 24 hours.
+- Every user with an offending calculation will be notified directly as soon as practically possible

 - As soon as we release a fix to our platform, all users having an active copy of the problematic calculator, regardless of whether or not they encountered the bug, will be prompted to update to the corrected version.

 - After the bug is fully fixed, the relevant team will meet to review what happened and how it can be avoided in the future.
 Safeguards will be developed and implemented to ensure that the root cause of the issue is addressed.